ab7022/Online-Shop/README.md

 ## Description

-The E-Commerce Website is a robust online shopping platform that allows businesses to showcase their products and enables customers to browse, search, and purchase products seamlessly.
-It provides an end-to-end e-commerce solution, from product listings and shopping cart management to secure payment processing. and it is is in Development!!!
+The E-Commerce Website is a robust online shopping platform that allows businesses to showcase their products and enables customers to browse, and purchase products seamlessly.
+It provides an end-to-end e-commerce solution, from product listings and shopping cart management to secure payment processing.

 ## Table of Contents